 Amanda Farrell President & CEO

 Amanda Farrell is the President and Chief Executive Officer at Transportation Investment Corporation (TI Corp).
-Amanda took on this role in December 2018 to lead the management and delivery of major transportation projects, including the new Pattullo Bridge, the Kicking Horse Canyon Project – Phase 4 and the Broadway Subway.
+Amanda took on this role in December 2018 to lead the management and delivery of major infrastructure projects, including the new Pattullo Bridge, the Kicking Horse Canyon Project – Phase 4 and the Broadway Subway.

 Prior to TI Corp, Amanda served as the President and CEO of Partnerships BC for five years.
 Amanda focused the organization’s culture on client responsiveness and strengthening relationships with current and future clients in the development of major public infrastructure projects from hospitals to courthouses to transit lines.
 Amanda also served as Chief Project Officer on the now completed Evergreen SkyTrain Line in Vancouver during that time.